APIcord/APIcord/README.md

 ## Ideas
 - [Explain xkcd](https://www.explainxkcd.com/wiki/index.php/Main_Page)
-- date
+- api!date
 Want to colaborate with ideas?
 [Leave an issue!](https://github.com/APIcord/discord/issues/new/choose) and tag it with the "[idea](https://github.com/APIcord/discord/issues?q=is%3Aissue+is%3Aopen+label%3Aidea)" tag

-## Want to see older versions
+## Want to see the code/download older versions
 - Alpha1 - 2.4 are branches
 - Alpha3 - 3.0.1 are branches with the prefix "archive-"
 - Alpha3.1+ are in [this zip files](https://github.com/APIcord/discord-archive)